vmkxyz/vmk-xkb-layout/README.md

 # Q&A
 Q: Why is the layout called 'vmk'?<br>
-A: First half of my github username.
+A: First half of my username.

 Q: Will you make more variants?<br>
 A: Yes.